heavenlyknightt/dino-game/README.md

 - [x] Create the "game over" message
   - [x] Include “Press Start 2P” font in the "game over" message
 - [x] Centralize the square border
-- [x] Download new sprites
+- [x] Create the "restart" button
-- [ ] Create the "restart" button
+- [ ] Download new sprites and background